Learning Lens Blur Fields: Introduction

 \subsection{Contributions}

 In this paper, we seek to fill this gap by introducing a novel neural representation of blur---\textit{the lens blur field}---along with a practical method of acquiring it.
 The lens blur field represents a camera's PSF as a multi-layer perceptron (MLP) that is designed to capture blur variations across sensor position, focus setting and, optionally, depth.
-This representation is particularly suitable for PSF acquisition because it yields a continuous representation of the PSF across multiple dimensions instead of sparse discrete samples; it can be optimized by leveraging the advanced MLP training schemes already available; and it can accurately capture difficult-to-model effects such as defocus, chromatic aberration, and higher-order aberrations with relatively few parameters.
+This representation is particularly suitable for PSF acquisition because it yields a continuous representation of the PSF across multiple dimensions instead of sparse discrete samples; it can be optimized by leveraging the advanced MLP training schemes already available; it can learn high-dimensional signals more accurately while using only a fraction of the parameters of non-parametric approaches~\cite{xie2022neuralfields, takikawa2023compact}; and it can accurately capture difficult-to-model effects such as defocus, chromatic aberration, and higher-order aberrations with relatively few parameters.
+Overall, the lens blur field diminishes the tradeoff between representational accuracy and ease of acquisition by leveraging the interpolation properties of MLPs~\cite{ramasinghe2022regularizingcoordinatemlps, ramasinghi2022frequency}, enabling scalable modeling within the input dimensions while accurately capturing detailed optical lens effects.

 Recovering the lens blur field involves training its MLP on a dataset of focal stacks of a computer screen that can be easily acquired in less than five minutes.
 Our approach is applicable to a wide array of devices, from smartphone cameras and dual-pixel sensors to single-lens reflex (SLR) cameras and lenses and we show how to reconstruct 5D and 6D blur fields from such data.